 For example, say you want to update only the bids in your Paused campaigns.
 Click Paused, and add your search criterion.

-If you think you’ll use this filter again, click the Save as a view.
+If you think you’ll use this filter again, click Save as custom search.
 Once saved, you can use it anytime from the View drop-down above the Summary Grid.

 Click Search.
 The filtered keywords will be displayed in the Summary Grid.
 Now, select the keywords and change the bid amount in the Editor pane.
 Notice how the bid changes for all keywords, and the Sync state column signals the changes with updated icons.